sbnguah/MedStatsBook/_book/R-Data-Types.md

 ```

 The next example combines three logical operators.
 Here we ask if the wife is
-less than 25 years and at the same time, the husband is greater than 35 years
+less than 25 years old and at the same time, the husband is greater than 35 years

 ```r